bcourtney5965/tinyChat/README.md

-# README

-Hello!

-As the next step in the AeroFS recruiting process, we'd like you to do a take-home development exercise.
-This exercise should take no longer than a couple hours for the basic requirements.

-Please send us back your results within the next two weeks--if you've got travel or something else coming up and this timetable doesn't work for you, just let us know and we'll push that back further.

-Good luck, and we hope you have fun with this!

 ## What files live where

 * `frontend_design_spec.md` has a copy of the information/requirements for this exercise.
-* `backend_design_spec.md` should contain the spec for what you want the backend developer to build so that your frontend demo app would actually work someday.
-Once you have your app more or less working, you'll need to write this.
+* `backend_design_spec.md` contains the spec for what I'd like the backend developer to build so that my frontend demo app will work someday.
-* `index.html` is your main HTML page.
+* `index.html` is my main HTML page, I altered it to accommodate  Reactjs and socket.io.
-* Your JS code goes in `/j`s.
-There's an app.js file in there already to get you started.
-Any libraries you use as dependencies can go in `/libs` (if not linked via a CDN).
-Your index.html file already includes Twitter Bootstrap and JQuery, to start.
-* Your stylesheets go in `/style`s.
-There's a `style.cs`s file in there already to get you started.
-If you'd like to use a CSS preprocessor like SCSS or LESS, great!
-Make sure to include the original SCSS/LESS file(s), not just compiled CSS, when you send your code back so we can see them.
+* My JS code is in `/j`s.
+The Main.js file holds the top level component, the index.js renders the react app to the DOM, and Message.js accounts for messages that were created prior to joining the chat.
+* My stylesheets are in `/style`s.
-* `/fixtures` contains a fake data file, `fakedata.json`, to help you get started.
+* `/fixtures` contains a fake data file, `fakedata.json`.

-If you'd rather organize your code differently, go for it.
-Just update this README file accordingly.
+* I have webpack bundling my files and inserting a bundle.js file in the client directory.
+* server.js is my basic node server.
+It is serving the react app, working with socket.io, and is where routes could begin to be built out - I've included comments saying as much.

 ## Viewing the app for development

-If your computer has Python installed, an easy way to get this frontend-only app up and running is to cd into this directory in your terminal window, then
-run:

-    python -m SimpleHTTPServer 8080

-This will start a basic web server serving the contents of this directory on your machine.
-You can then see index.html at localhost:8080.

-If you'd rather serve your app for development in a different way, go for it.
+npm install
+webpack -w
+nodemon server.js

+## Misc. extras

+* tinyChat works in Firefox, Chrome and Safari
+* Users can specify their name
+* There is "realtime" checking for new messages from other users, via socket.io.